 TS Elliot said, “I will show your fear in a handful of dust.”
 9-11 showed us fear in a skyline of dust, an urban wasteland.
-Ten years later, the dust has settled, but the fear remains for many.
+Twelve years later, the dust has settled, but the fear remains for many.
 Unfortunately, some politicians, most branches of the media and too much religion tap into the reptilian fear impulse and encourage unhealthy fear.
 Whole systems of so called security are established to create the façade of safety.
 One of the ways we can photoshop the awful memories of 9/11 is to update some of our information and reframe our workdview.

 I flew out of American on Christmas Day, 2009, the same day that the famed “Underwear Bomber” Umar Farouk Abdulmutallab strapped explosives to his underwear and attempted to blow up a plane over Detroit airport.
 As a result, I passed through the tightest air travel security regimen that the world has ever seen.
 Countless hours and dollars were poured into patting down 7 year old girls wheeling Dora the Explorer backpacks full of Christmas toys and crayons.
 (I always thought there was something fishy about Dora, her evil side-kick Boots and that cunning talking map.)